austinluong/justinluong.com/index.md

 ---
 layout: home
 title: Home
-image: about-page.jpg
-field_image: IMG_7271.jpeg
 ---
 Welcome!
 ---
-Research in Dr. Luong's lab focuses on adapting restoration practices for changing climates and integrating socio-economic and management perspectives to understand restoration outcomes.
-Lab members engage in hands-on learning opportunities that inform real-world restoration projects and cultivate a diverse and inclusive learning environment.
+Research in Dr. Luong's lab focuses on adapting restoration practices for changing climates and integrating socio-economic and management perspectives to understand rangeland ecology.
+Lab members engage in hands-on learning opportunities that inform real-world rangeland restoration and management projects to cultivate a diverse and inclusive learning environment.

 ---
 # Quick Links: